monk-io/docs/docs/improve/cloud-provider.md

 :::info

-If `~/.aws/credentials` file is not present, Monk will prompt you for Access and Secret Keys.
+If `~/.aws/credentials` file is not present, MonkOS will prompt you for Access and Secret Keys.

 :::